atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-data-marts.md

 ---
 ## What is a Data Mart?

 A Data Mart is a filtered (and sometimes aggregated) subsection of a Data Warehouse to make it easier for a particular group to query data.
-It provides a smaller schema with only relevant tables to query.
+It provides a smaller schema with only the relevant tables for the group.

 ### This stage is right for you if